Hobsyllvin/Pick-and-Place-cHRI/README.txt

 - pendulum.py: Python file containing the definition of the "Pendulum" class.
 It simulates the dynamics of the pendulum.

-- gripper.py: Pyhton file containing the definition of the "Gripper" class.
+- gripper.py: Python file containing the definition of the "Gripper" class.

+- plot_scores.py: Python file containing the functions used to plot the results for individual participants

-- plot.py: Python file containing the functions used to plot the results.
+- plot_learning_curve.py: Python file containing the functions used to plot the learning curves for the groups of participants with and without haptic feedback.
+Also, plots the box plots

--logdata: Folder containing the recorded data of each completed game.
+- logdata: Folder containing the recorded data of each completed game.
 Each experiment is saved in a JSON file containing the score at each timestamp.

 - pyshape.py, pyhapi.py and pantograph.py: Modules called by PA3.py to run the Haply.